 The schedule of program reviews is provided in the Instructional and Non-instructional Program Review Handbooks.
 Career technical education instructional programs are reviewed every two years and academic instructional and non-instructional programs are reviewed every four years.
+There are also yearly updates for academic and career technical education that follow the same process when needed for changes in curriculum or budgeting.
 Area administrators will remind program managers when their program review is due.
+Academic Senate reminds faculty yearly of due dates for instructional program reviews.

 The President's Office will monitor the program review process.
 The Governing Board will accept each IPR and NIPR.
-Upon Board acceptance, the Program Review's Prioritized Recommendations will be entered by the Associate Dean of Institutional Effectiveness in the a spreadsheet.
-The spreadsheet with all recommendations from the previous year will be provided to the Academic Planning, Institutional Effectiveness Planning, Facilities Planning, Student Services, Human Resource and Institutional Technology Planning Committees.
+Upon Board acceptance, the Program Review's Prioritized Recommendations will be entered by the Director of Institutional Effectiveness and Research in a spreadsheet or database.
+The spreadsheet with all recommendations from the prior year will be provided to the Academic Planning, Institutional Effectiveness Planning, Facilities Planning, Student Services, Human Resource and Institutional Technology Planning Committees.